Street Fighter II: Arcade versions

 Street Fighter II was not immediately successful in Japan, as most arcade players were initially playing it solo, rather than multiplayer as originally intended.
 Yoshiki Okamoto was disappointed with its initial performance, and was told he should have produced another solo beat 'em up like Final Fight instead.
 After Japanese arcade magazine Gamest began publishing articles informing readers about the "battle play" feature, the game began gaining considerable popularity in Japanese arcades.
-In Japan, Game Machine magazine listed the game on their April 1, 1991 issue as being the second most-successful table arcade cabinet of the month, outperforming games such as Detana!!
+In Japan, Game Machine magazine listed the game as the second most successful table arcade cabinet of March 1991, outperforming games such as Detana!!
 TwinBee and King of the Monsters, before Street Fighter II topped the charts two weeks later.
-It went on to become the highest-grossing arcade game of 1991 in Japan, and then it again became the highest-grossing arcade game of 1992.
+It went on to become the highest-grossing arcade game of 1991 in Japan, and then became the highest-grossing arcade game of 1992.
 Street Fighter II Turbo became the highest-grossing arcade game of 1993, with Street Fighter II Dash (Champion Edition) at number four and The World Warrior at number nine.

 Street Fighter II was similarly successful in the Western world.
-In the United States, the game was more immediately successful as it exceeded expectations in test markets, with individual machines earning $1,300–1,400 per week, Capcom USA sales representative Jeff Walker predicted it would "become the kit of 1991" and RePlay magazine said the game showed there was "plenty of life" left in the then struggling arcade business.
+In the United States, the game was more immediately successful as it exceeded expectations in test markets, with individual machines earning $1,300–1,400 per week, Capcom USA sales representative Jeff Walker predicted it would "become the kit of 1991", and RePlay magazine said the game showed there was "plenty of life" left in the then-struggling arcade business.
 By March, it had become a blockbuster and the top-grossing game in the United States, giving a substantial boost in earnings for street operators.
 It topped the RePlay arcade software charts from May 1991 through August 1992, for a total of 16 months.
 On the Play Meter arcade charts, it was the top-grossing video game during January–February 1992 and May 1992.
 Street Fighter II was the highest-grossing arcade game of 1991 in the United States, and one of the top five highest-grossing arcade conversion kits of 1992 (below Champion Edition).
 Its success was considered phenomenal; by 1992, it had turned around the convenience store segment of the coin-op industry and become the best-selling arcade game in ten years.
 Electronic Games noted in its October 1992 issue, "Not since the early 1980s has an arcade game received so much attention and all-out fanatical popularity."
 It was similarly successful in Australia, where it was performing strongly after 16 months on the market, with Leisure Line magazine noting in 1992 that not "since the days of Space Invaders (1978) has a game had such longevity".